c0deful/haskal-interpreter/README.md

 * procedures with arguments passed by value and by name
 * full identifier shadowing, including Pascal-like nested procedure declarations
 * several helpful operators borrowed from C like `+=` and `++`
+* built-in `print` statement

-Examples demonstrating the language and interpreter capabilities can be found in `good` and `bad` directories
+Examples demonstrating the language and interpreter capabilities can be found in `good` and `bad` directories.

 ## Notes about the interpreter output